Health Education 008 - "Contemporary Health" Online Course

 Is Taking an On-line Course Right for You?

-Prerequisites for On-line courses
+Prerequisites for On-line courses including Technology Requirements

 REQUIRED textbook for this course

-HOW TO START THE Spring 2012 COURSE
+HOW TO START THE Fall 2012 COURSE

-HOW TO LOG-IN TO the "angel" Program
+HOW TO LOG-IN TO the "Angel" Program

 Having problems logging on to Angel?